ultral/ultral.github.io/it/ansible-testing-en.md

   var: java_home
 ```

-**GOOD**: In this case it's a good idea to define such a variable in the inventory, and use a local variable in your role with default value of the global one.
+**GOOD**: In this case, it's a good idea to define such a variable in the inventory, and use a local variable in your role with a default value of the global one.
 This way the roles are kind of self-contained, and it's easy to see what variables the role uses just by looking into the defaults.

 ```YAML
 # cat roles/some_role/defaults/main.yml